 HTTP Timeouts

-The HTTPRouteTimeouts resource allows users to configure request timeouts and response timeouts for an HTTPRouteRule.
-This task shows how to configure timeouts.
+The default request timeout is set to 15 seconds in Envoy Proxy.
+The HTTPRouteTimeouts resource allows users to configure request timeouts for an HTTPRouteRule.
+This task shows you how to configure timeouts.

 The HTTPRouteTimeouts supports two kinds of timeouts: